 Я ищу примеры раннего большого П8. Если вы знаете, где я могу найти, пожалуйста,

-I believe that МП9 (latin MP9) is the lowest-numbered of the 'modernised' МП range that use the cold-welded case, although there is some information that suggests an МП8 (latin MP8) may exist.
-I do not have any examples of either, but I have the МП9А made by Svetlana in 1964 and the МП10Б made by Planeta in 1969.
+I believe that МП9А (latin MP9A) is the lowest-numbered of the 'modernised' МП range that use the cold-welded case: my one was made by Svetlana in 1964 and the МП10Б was made by Planeta in 1969.
 My МП11 is later.
 The images show how the cold-welded case differs from the previous 'top hats' : there is an obvious base cylinder with the weld flange partway up the body.
 However, as the images below show, some later P-series types were, anomalously, fabricated in the cold-welded case, and some in both outlines.

 Then comes П12 (Latin P12) from about 1957, a germanium PNP IF/RF type, for which early examples use a largish elongated can of oval cross-section like early US types.
-Later versions use the modernised МП-style cold-welded can, as shown in my example dated 1962.
-Probably because of this, there is no МП version of it. П12 has no suffixes.
+Later versions use the modernised МП-style cold-welded can, as shown in my Svetlana example dated 1962.
+Probably because of this, there is no МП version of it.
+Labutin 1967 lists a suffix А version but this seems to be very rare.

-I wish to obtain an example of П12 in the oval can.
-If you have any for sale or trade/exchange, please contact me
+I wish to obtain an example of П12 in the oval can and any suffix А version.
+If you have any for sale or trade/exchange, please

 Мне было бы интересно получить примеры раннего формы П12 для моей коллекции . Если у вас есть для продажи или торговли / обмена, пожалуйста,